 In this guide, we will share with you the top skills required for a data scientist and tell you how to put them on a resume the right way to win the job!

 What Is Data Scientist?

-So, you’ve decided that you want to work as a data scientist.
+So, you’ve decided that you want to work as a data scientist make a first step and find a matching data scientist resume sample.
 Before you make up your mind and start learning data scientist technical skills, let’s define what do data scientists do?